IT-Academy-BCN/ita-challenges-frontend/GUIDELINES.md

 - The tasks on the dashboard are actually "Issues" on Github.
 Therefore, these Issues can have labels (such as "Epic3", "Design", "Testing") that help provide an idea of the task's content.

 ### 2.4.2 Working on a task
--Once you have a task assigned, you will need to create a new branch dedicated exclusively to that task. **The branch name format should always be "feature/#X"**, where "X" is the task number (which can be found at the end of the task title).
-For example, if your task is number 101, you would create a branch named "feature/#101".
+-Once you have a task assigned, you will need to create a new branch dedicated exclusively to that task. **The branch name format should always be "feature/taskNumber-shortDescription"**, where "taskNumber" is the Kanban issue number (found at the end of the task title) and "shortDescription" is a brief description of the task.
+For example, if your task is number 101 and involves creating a login form, you would create a branch named "feature/101-createLoginForm".

 The typical flow is as follows:
 - Create a branch, make changes and commit:

-        git switch -c branchName (e.g., git switch -c feature/#101) git add .
+        git switch -c branchName (e.g., git switch -c feature/101-createLoginForm) git add .
         git commit -m "Commit message"
 - As mentioned, the first time you push your branch to the remote repository you can set an upstream branch: